 To enable or disable the collection of information from non-HubSpot forms on your pages:

 - In your HubSpot account, click the settings settings icon in the main navigation bar.

 - In the left sidebar menu, navigate to Marketing > Forms.

 - Click the Non-HubSpot Forms tab.

 - Click to toggle the Collect data from website forms switch on/off to enable/disable non-HubSpot forms.

-HubSpot will try to map form fields to existing contact properties in HubSpot using logic in the following order:
+You can create form fields or labels to match HubSpot default properties or create a custom contact property to match the name or label of your form field.
+However, non-HubSpot form fields cannot be manually mapped.
+HubSpot will automatically try to map form fields to existing contact properties in HubSpot using logic in the following order: